 And another next to it that reads:

-“This fountain was covered in 1921 when the mayor was Juan Millán and the mason was Gaspar Vicente”.
+“Cubriose esta fuente el año 1921 siendo el alcalde Juan Millán y el albañil Gaspar Vicente” [“This fountain was covered in 1921 when the mayor was Juan Millán and the mason was Gaspar Vicente”]

 This indicates that the washhouse was built at the beginning of the 20th century and eighteen years later, it was roofed.

-There are still women neighbors who come to use them and wash their clothes there.
+There are still women neighbors who go to these laundries to wash their clothes there.

-In the neighborhood of La Villa, in the old part of the village, there is also a small laundry in a street that goes out in front of the town hall towards the ravine.
+In the neighborhood of La Villa, in the old part of the village, there is also a small washhouse in a street that goes out in front of the town hall towards the ravine.
 It is small and consists of two pools.
+The water reaches them from a fountain in front and channeled under the street.
+From one pool to the other it passes through a small ravine, and through another ravine it pours the surplus directly into the ravine.
+In this case there are no slabs to wash on, but rather a brick ridge.
+The date of construction of this washhouse is unknown, but it ceased to be used in 1968.

 Recently restored, it preserves the complete vault and the entire well where the snow was stored.